 The photon counting study seems sound to first order, given the assumptions stated.
 Attenuation in argon is explicitly neglected on page 9, however for a detector of this size the effect may actually be significant: for example [Neumeier, A. et al. EPJC 72, 2190 (2012)] measured an effective attenuation length on the order of 1.6 m.
 It would be worth quantifying the impact of this effect on the ability to reach the required PE yield at the photodetectors.

 The attenuation of the scintillation light in liquid argon has been found to be highly dependent on the level of impurities.
 The Neumeier reference mentioned above has limited consideration of the effects of oxygen and nitrogen on the attenuation.
-We use as the basis of our estimates the Jones paper (full reference below) which measures extremely long attenuation lengths that justify our neglecting assumption.
-With the 1790m attenuation length measured by Jones et al for 37 ppb nitrogen, the number of photons is reduced by 0.5% in out simulation.
+We use as the basis of our estimates a paper by Jones et al. (full reference below) which measures extremely long attenuation lengths that justify our assumption to neglecting attenuation.
+With the 1790m attenuation length measured by Jones et al. for 37 ppb nitrogen, the number of photons is reduced by 0.5% in our simulation.
 Added clarifying text and reference to page 9/10:

 “Attenuation was assumed to be negligible in this study.
-Measurements of attenuation length are highly dependent on argon purity, but lengths of 30-60 m have been achieved with ppm levels of nitrogen and of km lengths with ppb levels [26].
-Due to the strong suppression of the light from the long triplet state required for pulse shape discrimination in the presence of impurities, ppb levels of impurities will be required for this module.“
+Measurements of attenuation length are highly dependent on argon purity, and attenuation lengths of 30-60 m have been achieved with parts-per-million levels of nitrogen and kilometer-scale attenuation lengths with parts-per-billion (ppb) levels [26].
+Since the presence of impurities can strongly suppress the scintillation light from the long-lived triplet state required for pulse shape discrimination, ppb levels of impurities will be required for this module.
+This corresponds to less than 0.5% reduction in collected light..“

 [26] BJ P Jones, C S Chiu, J M Conrad, C M Ignarra, T Katori, M ToupsA measurement of theabsorption of liquid argon scintillation light by dissolved nitrogen at the part-per-million level,Journal of Instrumentation8(2013) 07.